DenverCoder1/unedit-for-reddit/README.md

 ### Changes in 3.9.6

--   Added color override for compatibility with RES Night Mode
+-   Added color override for compatibility with RES Night Mode and custom CSS themes on Old Reddit

 ### Changes in 3.9.5